 Our tip: Keep a food and exercise diary

-Are you craving ice cream?
-Then treat yourself!
-Every healthy nutrition plan should leave some room for your favorite foods.
 With food tracking, you can simply plan your small indulgences: enter tonight’s ice cream in your food diary first thing in the morning.
-That way you know how many calories you have to spare during the day without exceeding your goal.
+That way, you know how to make nutritional adjustments to your meals during the day without exceeding your goal.
 The secret is everything in moderation.